Chad-Peterson/S23_DARPA/readme.md

 ## Usage

-Usage instructions for this project are documented in interaction Python notebooks (Jupyer Notebooks) within the /examples folder.
+Usage instructions for this project are documented in interaction Python notebooks (Jupyter Notebooks) within the ./examples folder.

 ## API Reference

-The API reference for this project is documented in the /docs folder.
+The API reference for this project is documented in the "docs" directory.
+See ./docs/_build/html/index.html for the main page.